Cybersecurity Concepts

 • Effective management of encryption keys to ensure that they cannot be compromised is challenging, making it possible for cybercriminals to access the keys and use them to compromise the confidentiality and integrity of the data.

-• There is a growing anxiety that when quantum computing technologies become mature, they will be able to break advanced encryption schemes that we now depend on for the protection of our data.
+• There is a growing anxiety that when quantum computing technologies mature, they will be able to break advanced encryption schemes that we now depend on to protect our data.

 Authentication: Authentication is an access control mechanism that makes it possible to verify that a user, device, or application is who they claim to be.
-The authentication credentials (username and password) are matched against a database of authorised users or data authentication servers to verify their identities and to ensure that they have access rights to the device, servers, application or database.
-The use of a username or ID and a password for authentication is called single-factor authentication.
-Recently, organisations, especially those that are dealing with sensitive data (e.g., banks), require their users and applications to provide multiple factors for authentication (rather than only an ID and password), resulting in what is now known as multi-factor authentication.
+The authentication credentials (username and password) are matched against a database of authorised users or data authentication servers to verify their identities and ensure they have access rights to the device, servers, application or database.
+Using a username or ID and a password for authentication is called single-factor authentication.
+Recently, organisations, especially those dealing with sensitive data (e.g., banks), require their users and applications to provide multiple factors for authentication (rather than only an ID and password), resulting in what is now known as multi-factor authentication.
 In the case of two factors, it is known as two-factor authentication.
-The use of human features such as Fingerprint scans, facial or retina scans, and voice recognition is known as biometric authentication [6].
-Authentication ensures the confidentiality and integrity of data and information systems by allowing only authenticated users, applications, and processes to have access to valuable and sensitive resources (e.g., computers, wireless networks, wireless access points, databases, websites, and other network-based applications and services).
+Using human features such as fingerprint scans, facial or retina scans, and voice recognition is known as biometric authentication [6].
+Authentication ensures the confidentiality and integrity of data and information systems by allowing only authenticated users, applications, and processes access valuable and sensitive resources (e.g., computers, wireless networks, wireless access points, databases, websites, and other network-based applications and services).

-Authorisation: Just like authentication, authorisation is another process that is often used to protect data and information systems from being abused or misused by cybercriminals and unintended (or intended) actions of authorised users.
-Authorisation is the process of determining the access rights of users and applications to ensure that they have the right to perform the action that they are trying to perform.
-That is, unlike authentication, which verifies the identities of the users and then grants them access to the systems, authorisation determines the permissions that they have to perform specific actions.
-One example of authorisation is the Access Control List (ACL), which allows or denies users and applications access to specific information system resources and to perform certain actions.
-General users may be allowed to perform some actions, but they may be denied permission to perform certain actions.
-In contrast, super users or system administrators are allowed to perform almost every action in the system.
-Also, some users are authorised to have access to some data and are denied access to more sensitive data; thus, in database systems, general users may be permitted to access less sensitive data, and the administrator is permitted to have access to more sensitive data.
+Authorisation: Just like authentication, authorisation is another process often used to protect data and information systems from being abused or misused by cybercriminals and unintended (or intended) actions of authorised users.
+Authorisation is the process of determining the access rights of users and applications to ensure they have the right to perform the action they are trying to perform.
+Unlike authentication, which verifies the users' identities and then grants them access to the systems, authorisation determines the permissions they have to perform specific actions.
+One example of authorisation is the Access Control List (ACL), which allows or denies users and applications access to particular information system resources and to perform specific actions.
+General users may be allowed to perform some actions but may be refused permission to perform others.
+In contrast, super users or system administrators can perform almost every action in the system.
+Also, some users are authorised to access some data and are denied access to more sensitive data; thus, in database systems, general users may be permitted to access less sensitive data, and the administrator is permitted access to more sensitive data.

 Access control: It consists of the various mechanisms designed and implemented to grant authorised users access to information system resources and to control the actions that they are allowed to perform (e.g., view, modify, update, install, delete).
-It can also be the control of physical access to critical resources of an organisation.
+It can also control an organisation's physical access to critical resources.
 It ensures that the confidentiality and integrity of data and information systems are not compromised.
 Thus, physical access controls physical access to critical resources, while logical access control controls access to information systems (networks, computing nodes, servers, files, and databases).
 Access to locations where critical assets (servers, network equipment, files) are stored is restricted using electronic access control systems that use keys, access card readers, personal identification number (PIN) pads, auditing and reports to track employee access to these locations.
-Access to information systems (networks, computing nodes, servers, files, and databases) is restricted using authentication and authorization mechanisms that evaluate the required user login credentials, which can include passwords, PINs, biometric scans, security tokens or other authentication factors [7].
+Access to information systems (networks, computing nodes, servers, files, and databases) is restricted using authentication and authorisation mechanisms that evaluate the required user login credentials, which can include passwords, PINs, biometric scans, security tokens or other authentication factors [7].

-Nonrepudiation: It is a way to ensure that the sender of data does not refute that it sent the data and also that the receiver does not deny that it received the data.
+Non-repudiation: It is a way to ensure that the data sender does not refute that it sent the data and that the receiver does not deny that it received the data.
 It also ensures that an entity that signs a document cannot refute its signature.
-It is a concept adopted from the legal field and has become one of the five pillars of information assurance, among others, such as confidentiality, integrity, availability, and authentication.
+It is a concept adopted from the legal field and has become one of the five pillars of information assurance, including confidentiality, integrity, availability, and authentication.
 It ensures the authenticity and integrity of the message.
-It provides the identity of the sender to the receiver and assures the sender that the message was delivered without being altered along the way.
-In this way, the sender and receiver are unable to deny they send, receive or process the data.
-Signatures can be used to ensure nonrepudiation as long as they are unique for each entity.
+It provides the sender's identity to the receiver and assures the sender that the message was delivered without being altered along the way.
+In this way, the sender and receiver cannot deny they send, receive or process the data.
+Signatures can be used to ensure non-repudiation as long as they are unique for each entity.

-Accountability: Accountability requires that organisations take all the necessary steps to prevent cyberattacks and also mitigate the risk of a possible attack.
-In case an attack occurs, the organisation must take responsibility for the damages and engage relevant stakeholders to handle the consequences and prevent future attacks from happening.
-That is, it must accept responsibility for dealing with security challenges and fallouts from security breaches.
+Accountability: Accountability requires organisations to take all the necessary steps to prevent cyberattacks and mitigate the risk of a possible attack.
+If an attack occurs, the organisation must take responsibility for the damages and engage relevant stakeholders to handle the consequences and prevent future attacks.
+It must also accept responsibility for dealing with security challenges and fallouts from security breaches.

 [2] Abi Tyas Tunggal, What is Cybersecurity Risk?
 A Thorough Definition, https://www.upguard.com/blog/cybersecurity-risk, 2024